Tools & Resources

 Screening for social, emotional strengths and concerns; Screening for behavioral concerns:

 The DECA Preschool form (DECA-P2) is appropriate for children ages 3 through 5 years.
-This tool measures three protective factors, including Attachment/Relationships, Initiative and Self-Regulation.
+This tool measures three protective factors, including attachment/relationships, initiative, and self-regulation.
 The DECA-P2 also includes an 11-item behavioral concerns screener.

 1302.51 Parent activities to promote child learning and development